 A generalised coupled interface has been developed.
 It is currently interfaced with OASIS 3 (key\oasis3) and does not support OASIS 4 .
-It has been successfully used to interface NEMO to most of the European atmospheric GCM (ARPEGE, ECHAM, ECMWF, HadAM, LMDz), as well as to WRF (Weather Research and Forecasting Model) (http://wrf-model.org/).
+It has been successfully used to interface NEMO to most of the European atmospheric GCM (ARPEGE, ECHAM, ECMWF, HadAM, HadGAM, LMDz), as well as to WRF (Weather Research and Forecasting Model).

 Note that in addition to the setting of ln\cpl to true, the key\coupled have to be defined.
 The CPP key is mainly used in sea-ice to ensure that the atmospheric fluxes are actually recieved by the ice-ocean system (no calculation of ice sublimation in coupled mode).
 When PISCES biogeochemical model (key\top and key\pisces) is also used in the coupled system, the whole carbon cycle is computed by defining key\cpl\carbon\cycle.
-In this case, CO2 fluxes are exchanged between the atmosphere and the ice-ocean system.
+In this case, CO2 fluxes will be exchanged between the atmosphere and the ice-ocean system (and need to be activated in namsbc\cpl).